Bigil: Critical response

 Sowmya Rajendran of The News Minute gave 3.5 out of 5 stars and wrote "The film has all the elements of a mass entertainer and is also earnest in its attempt to break away from some cast-iron stereotypes".
 Manasa.
 R of The New Indian Express gave 2.5 out of 5 stars and wrote "There was solid scope to deliver a strong 'message', one of women's empowerment, but the film never lets it surpass the need to celebrate Vijay’s heroism".
 Anupama Subramanian of Deccan Chronicle gave 3 out of 5 stars and wrote "Bigil could have used a lot of trimming, especially in the first half.
 It is a deliberate attempt to convert the fans expectation of Vijay into a story about women’s empowerment.
 There’s of course the usual white knight complex, but at least it’s a start for Vijay to play more mature roles.
 Hope he does more of such script driven characters."

 Sify gave 3.5 out of 5 stars and wrote "Bigil relies squarely on the charm of its leading man and Vijay dives into the character with an enthusiasm we haven't seen before.
 It is a paisa vasool mass, sports-action-entertainer which is sure to be enjoyed by the masses and family audiences".
 IndiaGlitz gave 2.75 out of five stating " Despite its predictability, Bigil is lead to a victory by the impressive Vijay!".
 A. Ganesh Nadar of Rediff.com wrote "Bigil packs in enough entertainment in its three-hour running time".
-Behindwoods gave 2.75 out of 5 stars and wrote "Bigil is an engaging star vehicle with sports as its backdrop, which could satisfy the family audience during the festival season.
-Vijay's screen presence and an interesting second half making it as worth watching women centric sports film".
 Jose K. George of The Week wrote "Bigil may please Vijay fans, but fails as a sports drama, dedicated to women", while Umesh Punwani of Koimoi gave 3 out of 5 stars and wrote "Backed by an intriguing and emotional story, Vijay’s machoism is the main ingredient of this blatant commercial masala".
 Ananda Vikatan rated the film 41 out of 100.

+Show cancellations

+An article in India Today stated that some matinee and night shows of Bigil were cancelled at the Devi Paradise theatre in Chennai because of low audience turnout.
+According to the report, the theatre did not have enough patrons prompting cancellation of select shows and relocation of ticket holders to alternate screens.